alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 **As a Solutions Architect, which of the following will you suggest for the company?**

-- ✅ **Use an Application Load Balancer for distributing traffic to the Amazon EC2 instances spread across different Availability Zones (AZs).
-Configure Auto Scaling group to mask any failure of an instance**
+- Use an Application Load Balancer for distributing traffic to the Amazon EC2 instances spread across different Availability Zones (AZs).
+Configure Auto Scaling group to mask any failure of an instance\*\*

 - Use an Auto Scaling group for distributing traffic to the Amazon EC2 instances spread across different Availability Zones (AZs).
 Configure an elastic IP address (EIP) to mask any failure of an instance